Fruits Found in the Philippines

-* The Philippines is considered as the "text capital of world."
-There are 350 to 400 million SMS sent daily in 2006.
+* The Philippines is considered as the "text capital of the world."
+There are 350 to 400 million SMS sent daily in year 2006.

 Carambola or starfruit

-This star-shaped fruit is called balimbing in Tagalog.
-The fruit usually has 5 ridges, thou there are balimbing that has up to 7 ridges and turns yellow when ripe.
+This star-shaped fruit is called balimbing in Filipino.
+The fruit usually has 5 ridges, thou there are balimbing or starfruit that has up to 7 ridges and turns yellow when ripe.

-Some prefers eating the fruit with salt, some with bagoong which is made from fermented fish.
+Some prefers eating the fruit with salt while some with bagoong which is made from fermented fish.
 The fruit turns yellow in color once ripe.